 Medical assistants have a wide variety of clinical and administrative responsibilities.
 Depending on their employment location, they gather patient medical information and history, monitor their vital signs, record their findings, assist physicians with exams and schedule patient appointments.
 Medical assistants also file patient records and handle correspondence and schedule patient appointments.
 Medical assisting is a great way to have a career in healthcare that is dedicated to helping patients and you can work in a variety of medical settings.

 Massage therapists treat clients by using therapeutic touch to manipulate the muscles and other soft tissues of the body.
-They help give relief from pain, rehabilitate injuries, improve poor circulation and teach relaxation techniques, as well as help reduce stress and aid in the overall wellness of their clients.
-They determine the treatment of a client by obtaining medical history, and develop a course of action to aid in the healing of the injury or problem area based on the collected information.
+They help give relief from pain, rehabilitate injuries, improve poor circulation and teach relaxation techniques.
+They also help reduce stress and aid in the overall wellness of their clients.
+Massage Therapists determine the treatment of a client by obtaining medical history, and developing a course of action to aid in the healing of the injury or problem area based on the collected information.

 Registered nurses are medical professionals who perform a wide variety of patient care.
 They monitor and record patient symptoms, maintain patient health records and administer medication and treatment based on their healthcare needs.
 Registered nurses also monitor any changes in patient symptoms, including side effects or reactions to medication or ongoing treatment.
 They consult with health care providers, update patient records, and educate patients and their patients’ families on disease and post-hospital treatment.